-The Bank has adopted procedures and measures to identify possible conflicts of interest in accordance with the requirements set out by MiFID II.
+The Bank has adopted procedures and measures to identify,

+manage and monitor possible conflicts of interest in accordance with the requirements set out by the Rules.

 2.2.3.
 Measures taken by the Bank in order to manage potential conflicts of interest